 The Friday schedule for WSAZ-TV from June 13, 1952.
+Friday June Reminder: Get the new Dial ton

 Space Patrol

 Space Patrol was an early show which featured time travel, Commander Buzz Corey battled various villains under the banner of United Planets of the Universe.
 His young friend, Cadet Happy, tagged along with other case members such as Carol, daughter of the Secretary General of the United Planets, who had a crush on Buzz; Tonga, who had once been a villain, and Mr. Proteus, played by Marvin Miller, who was later to star as the Millionaire.